Q: How do I contact Act One?

 Q: What is the structure of the Summer Producing Program?

-A: You begin in early June with an all-inclusive Opening Workshop which typically runs anywhere from 3 to 5 days.
-After the Opening Retreat, you will have Workshops on Saturdays throughout the rest of the summer, and an internship during the week.
-(Note – the Internship is optional)
+A: You begin June 15 with an 3-Day Conference.
+After the Conference, you will have Workshops on Saturdays throughout the rest of the summer, and an internship during the week.

-Q: What is the structure/schedule of the Opening Retreat?
+Q: What is the structure/schedule of the Opening 3-Day Conference?

-A: The Opening Workshop is typically held in early June and runs anywhere from 3-5 days.
-During the Opening Workshop, students will attend class up to ten hours each day, with a few hours of quiet time for worship and reflection scheduled intermittently.
-Due to the intense schedule, students should completely clear their schedules from all other obligations for the week of the retreat.
+A: The 3-Day Conference is held June 15-17.
+During the Conference, students will attend seminars up to ten hours each day.
+Due to the intense schedule, students should completely clear their schedules for the three days.

 Q: What is the structure/schedule for the rest of the Summer Program?

-A: After the Opening Workshop, students move on to the Workshops which will be held every Saturday from 10AM to 5PM, from mid June through the end of August.
+A: After the Conference, students move on to the Workshops which will be held every Saturday from 9AM to 6PM, from mid June through the end of August.
 There’s also the occasional special event during the week, at night.
 But the program is designed for working people, whether that be an internship, part-time or full-time position.
 Students can work up to 40 hours a week and still participate in all the Act One Summer Program.